U.K. Professional Clients

 Common mistakes of using a dormant company: registering a dormant company in the United Kingdom has many advantages.
 However, if there is a misunderstanding as to the purpose of a non-trading company, where it should be located, or which paperwork should be filled in, fines and penalties can easily be incurred.
 These fines are easily avoided.
-Here at Coddan Formations Agency we have a long history of advising clients on limited company registration and know exactly what needs to be done in order for your dormant company to be incorporated efficiently.
+We have a long history of advising clients on limited company registration and know exactly what needs to be done in order for your dormant company to be incorporated efficiently.
 The simplest way to ensure correct incorporation, is to give us a call.

 Wrongful uses of dormant company paperwork is something that we come across frequently.
 As with a private company that is actively trading, the accounts and return of a non-trading company must be filed annually at Companies House.
 If you do not file your tax return within a given date, you will be subject to the standard penalty for a late return.